Gdów: History

-In 1772 the First Polish Partition (pl) placed Gdów together with the lands situated on the right bank of the Vistula River under Austrian rule.
+In 1772 the First Partition of Poland placed Gdów together with the lands situated on the right bank of the Vistula River under Austrian rule.
 Later, during the Kraków Uprising, an important battle took place on the outskirts of Gdów and adjacent to the local cemetery.
 The Battle of Gdów, chronicled by the local priest Ludwik Kusionowicz, took place on 26 February 1846.
 Austrian troops commanded by General Ludwig von Benedek and peasants from other regions encouraged by Austrian authorities easily defeated the Polish nationalist "insurgents" led by the absent Colonel Suchorzewski.
 Many were slaughtered in the aftermath of the fighting but a collective grave for 154 of the insurgents killed during the battle was subsequently created in the corner of the cemetery under a mound crowned with an impressive monument.
 The cemetery also contains the grave of Sylwester Kusionowicz, "nephew" of Ludwik, under a beautiful and evocative statue of the Virgin Mary, created by the master sculptor Edward Stehlik (pl), which poignantly looks out over the Gdów battlefield.